 You would have to look far to find grape hyacinth flower seeds because the bulbs are generally sold for faster color displays in the garden.
 All you really need for Muscari seed planting is a spent crop of the plants in your landscape or your neighbor’s lot.
 Harvest the seeds from finished flowers that have dried on the plant and sow them after a chilling period.

 It takes several years for the seeds of Muscari to mature enough to produce flowers.
 Due to this lengthy wait, most of us simply purchase grape hyacinth bulbs and install them in fall for spring blooms.
-Patient gardeners can save a buck by procuring grape hyacinth seed pods and removing the three seeds produced by each flower.
+Patient gardeners can save a buck by procuring grape hyacinth seed pods and removing the three seeds

 The ripe pods will swell once the seed is ripe and split open and it is an easy project to squeeze them out.
 Once sown, plants will result but they won’t bloom for 2 to 3 years.
 The delicate strappy foliage will still provide coverage for exposed soil areas and support moisture retention and weed suppression.
 In time, you will have a carpet of the tiny purple clustered flowers.

 When to Plant Grape Hyacinth Seeds

 There are two ways to plant grape hyacinth seeds.
 You can start them indoors or plant them outside in a cold frame.
 If you are starting plants outside and using nature to provide the required chilling period, fall is when to plant grape hyacinth seeds.